 At the beginning of the import process, when you load the file, you choose one taxonomy.

-Through the correction interface, for taxa not recognized after the first check, you can choose another taxonomy, and click on check for the system to be able to compare and see if unrecognized taxa can be linked to this other taxonomy.
+If some taxonomic names are left unrecognized after the first check, you can choose another taxonomy, and click on “check”.
+The system will perform a re-recheck comparing data to see if unrecognized taxa can be linked to this other taxonomy.
 By doing so, you will be redirected to the summary table page, letting the system work on the recheck.
 When it is done, icons for edition, import, abort import or delete import will be available again.

 And so on, for each taxonomy you wish to use, iteratively.